jobcloud/Sylius/docs/book/products/product_associations.rst

     $associatedProducts = $taxon->getProducts();

-Having a collection of products from the SD cards taxon iterate over them and add them one by one to the association.
+Having a collection of products of the SD card taxon, iterate over them and add them to the association.

 .. code-block:: php